JonnyDavison/daily_sales/README.md

 ![Values returned to user](assets/images/yellowdata.webp)

 ## Google Sheets
-Google sheets is used to store and recall the data, giving the user the ability to save daily accounts and store them
+Google sheets are used to store and recall the data, giving the user the ability to save daily accounts and store them

 Sales Sheet

 ![Sales sheet](assets/images/salessheet.webp)

 Costs Sheet

 ![Cost sheet](assets/images/costssheet.webp)

 Results sheet

 ![Results sheet](assets/images/resultssheet.webp)

 ## Future Implementations
 The next versions of Daily Sales would see the development of further analysis being provided to the user.
 Taking in and storing of more in-depth data set, adding more detailed breakdown of the analysis.
-It would also be beneificial to the user to be able to run reports over mulitple days or in set patterns in order to understand sales trends.
+It would also be beneficial to the user to be able to run reports over multiple days or in set patterns in order to understand sales trends.

 [Back to top ⇧](#daily-sales)